jh86-86/python-server-car/readme.txt

-This is my first python server to do with cars
+This is my first python server to do with cars selling feedback.
+It is a simple app but built to introduce me to the fundamentals of python, flask and deploying a pythin server to Heroku.

-it will use postgres and flask
+it will use postgres and flask:

 it's current dependcies are:
 flask = as a framework